Are Heat Pumps the Future of HVAC?

 Make sure that the equipment you buy is the right size for your home.
 Undersized units won’t effectively heat or cool spaces; oversized units cost more and cycle on and off constantly, making more noise, requiring more frequent maintenance, and dying sooner.

 Most states will probably set performance standards that must be met to qualify for rebates, including requirements that homeowners install correctly sized systems.
-If you’re replacing a furnace and central AC with a heat pump, it’s especially important that you ask companies to do a load calculation to determine the right size of unit for your space.
+Ask companies to do a load calculation to determine the right size of unit for your space.

 Compare Energy Efficiency Options and Features